Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 33- Bird Condo

 Fun and colorful addition to any landscape.
-These bird feeder plans will show you how to add a pop of color to your outdoor space while creating a feeding station for a wide varieties of bird species.
+These bird feeder plans by hometalk will show you how to add a pop of color to your outdoor space while creating a feeding station for a wide varieties of bird species.
 This colorful condo is a bird house feeder that provides space for food and lodging for feathered friends.
 Easy to create with a mix of pre-assembled bird houses and scrap lumber.
 A few different colors of leftover paint will round out the DIY project into a one-of-a-kind piece of yard art.

 bird feeder plan